Are you a fan of Janeapp? We love it too! At Virtual Heights Accounting, many of our clients in clinical practices use this software and often ask:

 Credit Memo Report:

 • A credit memo adds a credit to a patient’s profile without recording a payment.
-It’s used for switching software, trades, or fixing account errors.
+Accordingly, it’s used for switching software, trades, or fixing account errors.

 • A credit memo doesn’t involve an actual financial transaction, so it cannot be refunded like a payment.
 However, it can be used for invoices or deleted if it was made by mistake.

-In summary, Janeapp credit memo is a tool to create a credit without payment, while the credit report provides a consolidated view of all outstanding credits, including unapplied payments and credit memos, to aid in financial management.
+In summary, Janeapp credit memo is a tool to create a credit without payment.
+This could be for a free or discounted advertising offering or could be related to a customer courtesy.
+The credit report provides a consolidated view of all outstanding credits which includes unapplied payments.